chop-dbhi/varify/CONTRIBUTING.md

 First off, thank you for considering a contribution!
 Before you submit any code, please read the following Developer's Certificate of Origin (DCO):

 ```
-By making a contribution to the Cilantro project ("Project"),
+By making a contribution to the Varify project ("Project"),
 I represent and warrant that:

 a.
 The contribution was created in whole or in part by me and I have the right